weecology/PortalData/Plants/README.md

 Plant data were collected nearly continuously from 1978-present.
 Sampling is ongoing and data will be added over time.

 #### Censuses
 Quadrat data is collected in the winter and summer each year.
 However, due to gaps in funding and personnel, not all censuses have been conducted.
-Information on each census can be found in [Portal_plant_censuse_dates](Portal_plant_censuse_dates.csv).
+Information on each census can be found in [Portal_plant_census_dates](Portal_plant_census_dates.csv).

 An indicator of whether or not an individual quadrat was censused in each season can be found in [Portal_plant_censuses](Portal_plant_censuses.csv).
 This can be used to differentiate between real zeros and missing data in the abundance data.